encircled/jPut/README.md

 - *maxTimeLimit* - in milliseconds, default 0 ms - max execution time limit.
 Test is considered failed, if elapsed time of at least one execution is greater than specified value.
 Max time limit check is skipped, if specified value is < 1
 - *averageTimeLimit* - in milliseconds, default 0 ms - average execution time limit.
 Test is considered failed, if average time of all executions is greater than specified value.
 Average time limit check is skipped, if specified value is < 1
 - *useStandardDeviationAsThreshold* can be used together with *averageTimeThreshold*, result threshold will be the sum of both
+- *rampUp* - ramp-up in milliseconds.
+If parallel is 100, and the ramp-up period is 100000 (100 seconds), then JPut will take 100 seconds to get all 100 threads running, i.e. 1 second delay after each new thread

 #### Error handling parameters